shaun4727/PH-Assignment-3/README.md

 #### Types of Errors Handled

-The following common errors will be managed with appropriate responses:
+The following common errors has been managed with appropriate responses:

 - **Zod Validation Error** (`ZOD_ERROR`): Errors arising from invalid data inputs based on Zod schema validation.
 - **Not Found Error** (`NOT_FOUND_ERROR`): When requested resources (e.g., a user, item, or page) are not found.